Home

 • Add salt if needed

-• Sprinkle with parsley before serving (my husband also likes to garnish his scampi with fresh shredded Parmesan cheese)
+• Sprinkle with parsley before serving (my husband also likes to garnish his scampi with fresh shredded Parmesan or Mozzarella cheese)

 For a more traditional scampi recipe, click on Shrimp Scampi Recipe.